B2B Social Media Strategies for Marketers

 Social Media and AI Search Optimisation

 Here's what this means practically: AI engines cite YouTube more than any other domain.
 Reddit accounts for 46.7% of citations among Perplexity's top sources.
 LinkedIn posts can appear in AI responses when they contain specific, authoritative answers to questions your buyers ask.
+This creates a new discovery pathway entirely separate from social feeds and search results.

 46% of Gen Z and 35% of Millennials now prefer social media over traditional search engines for finding information.
 For B2B marketers, this means your social content isn't just building awareness—it's becoming a primary discovery channel.
+The intersection of social media and AI search is where competitive advantage lies in 2026 and beyond.

-Your B2B Social Media Action Plan for 2026
+Explore Our Marketing ServicesYour B2B Social Media Action Plan for 2026

 This Week: Quick Wins

-- Add self-reported attribution to your lead forms (open-text "How did you hear about us?")
+- Add self-reported attribution to your lead forms

-- Audit your company page reach—check analytics for actual follower reach percentage
+- Audit your company page reach

-This Month: Foundational Changes
+This Month: Foundation

-- Launch a pilot employee advocacy programme with your executive team and 5–10 volunteer ambassadors
+- Launch pilot advocacy programme

-- Set up proper UTM tracking for all social content linked to your CRM
+- Set up proper UTM tracking

-- Brief your CEO on the importance of executive presence (share this article)
+- Brief your CEO on executive presence

-This Quarter: Strategic Investments
+This Quarter: Investment

-- Test LinkedIn Thought Leader Ads amplifying your highest-performing employee content
+- Test LinkedIn Thought Leader Ads

-- Build a short-form video capability—even smartphone-quality CEO commentary performs well
+- Build short-form video capability

-- Integrate social touchpoints into your attribution model alongside traditional channels
+- Integrate social into attribution model

 Frequently Asked Questions